Guyanese nationality law: Post-independence (1966–present)

 On 26 May 1966, British Guiana gained its independence and changed its name to Guyana.
 Generally, persons who had previously been nationals as defined under the classification of "Citizens of the UK and Colonies", would become nationals of Guyana on Independence Day and cease to be British nationals.
 However, automatic conferment only occurred for people born in Guyana or who were Guyanese by descent.
 Persons who were naturalised or registered CUKCs had to apply to be nationals.
 Exceptions were made for persons to retain their British nationality and status if they (or their father or grandfather) were born, naturalised, or registered in a part of the realm which remained on 1 November part of the United Kingdom or colonies, or had been annexed by such a place.
 Other exceptions included that married women would not lose their status as British nationals unless their husband did.
 At the time of independence, legitimate children born abroad derived nationality only from a father and only illegitimate children born abroad could derive their mother's nationality.
 Similarly, the provision for married persons included only that wives of Guyanese men could register as nationals.
-In 1970, the constitution was revised and the country shifted from a monarchy to a Republican form of government.
+In 1970, the constitution was revised and the country moved from a monarchical to a republican form of government.
 The Constitution of that year provided that children could derive nationality from either their mother or father and allowed any spouse to be registered upon marriage.
 The 1980 Constitution, which repealed former constitutions, provided for full legal equality between men and women.

 Commonwealth citizenship

-Guyanese citizens are also Commonwealth citizens as well.
+Guyanese citizens are also Commonwealth citizens, and those who are permanently resident in the United Kingdom are eligible to vote in its elections, as qualifying Commonwealth citizens for electoral purposes.